thachi/scala-appengine.g8/README.md

-# scala-servlet.g8
+# scala-appengine.g8
-giter8 template for servlet application in Scala
+giter8 template for servlet application in Scala on Google AppEngine

 ## Usage

 ```
-sbt new thachi/scala-servlet.g8
+sbt new thachi/scala-appengine.g8
 ```